PIK-LPJmL/lpjmlkit/paper.md

 natural vegetation dynamics with disturbances such as fire. ...
 **TODO** ...\
-However, unlike its sister model LPJ-GUESS [@bagnara_r_2019] or other models at PIK [@dietrich_magpie_2019] LPJmL was never equipped with standardised interfaces for higher level programming languages to either run simulations or read and process input or output data.\
+However, unlike its sister model LPJ-GUESS [@bagnara_r_2019] or other models, such as MAgPIE [@dietrich_magpie_2019] LPJmL was never equipped with standardised interfaces for higher level programming languages to either run simulations or read and process input or output data.\
 This makes it difficult for beginners to work with LPJmL, but even scientists who have been using LPJmL for a while had to develop their own scripts and tools for routine data processing instead of using a generic, standardized interface.